Antonvasilache/react-quiz-av/README.md

 ## Features:
 15 questions, with 4 options each a single correct answer.
 Randomization for the questions order and the options order on each run.
-Moving back and forth between questions so you can change your answers.
+Moving back and forth between questions so you can change your answers before final submission.
 Timer on screen - the game ends if time runs out.
 Highscore at the end of the game - persists between runs.
 Can restart and retry (try to beat your highscore! 🙂)